joethun/joetemulator/README.md

-# joetwebemulator
+# Joe T Web Emulator
-An Emulator on the World Wide Web
+An Emulator on the World Wide Web using EmulatorJS and Webretro